 Yerba Buena Ice Skating + Bowling Center (San Francisco)

 Open year-round.
-Yerba Buena’s Ice Rink is adjacent to the bowling alley and close to the Children’s Creativity Museum and other SF treasures.
+Yerba Buena’s Ice Rink is near the bowling alley, the Children’s Creativity Museum, and other SF treasures.
 Public skating is offered daily at this time.

 Location: 750 Folsom St, San Francisco, CA